Zoho Vault Review: Is it safe and reliable?

 What's more, you can share passwords and folders with groups of users that have the same access level.
 You get to choose who gets the petty role of the User and decide who becomes an Admin.
 The latter has the power to share passwords and enact new rules for password length and strength.

-Also, if you like to stalk your fiance out of your own insecurity, you can check when he or she added, used, or removed certain passwords.
-As a Super Admin, you can also check from which IP address she accessed Netflix and determine if it’s not too close to her ex’s workplace.
-You don’t even have to check it every five minutes – an alert will be sent to you as soon as Zoho Vault notices any suspicious activity.
+Meanwhile, the Super Administrator can check when other users added, used, or removed certain passwords.
+As a Super Admin, you can also check from which IP address other users accessed Netflix.
+Finally, an alert will be sent to you as soon as Zoho Vault notices any suspicious activity.

 Most password managers ask for a master password to control the Vault.
 However, there are cases when people lose memory, be it temporally or permanently.
 And if there's no option to recover a lost password, your whole vault is lost too.
 Luckily, that's not the case with Zoho Vault.